-Notably, the Court specifically rejected a "considerable influence standard" (i.e., that contractors come within the scope of Section 1090 when they occupy positions "that carry the potential to exert 'considerable influence' over public contracting") in determining whether Section 1090 applies to a particular independent contractor.
+Notably, the Court specifically rejected a "considerable influence standard" (i.e., that contractors come within the scope of Section 1090 when they occupy positions "that carry the potential to exert 'considerable influence' over public contracting") in determining whether Section

+1090 applies to a particular independent contractor.
 (Id. at p.
 244-45, referencing California Housing Finance Agency, supra, 148 Cal.App.4th at p.
 693.)
 The Court stated, "[a]s we have explained, independent contractors come within the scope of section 1090 when they have duties to engage in or advise on public contracting that they are expected to carry out on the government's behalf."

 Applying this standard, in Taxpayers Action Network v.
 Taber Construction, Inc., (Taber) (2019) 42 Cal.App.5th 824, the court found that where a school district contracted with Taber Construction, a contractor, to provide preconstruction services, it was not precluded from entering into a second contract with the same contractor for construction of the project when there was "no evidence that Taber was transacting on behalf of the School District when it provided those preconstruction services" and instead, the evidence showed that "Taber was transacting business as a provider of services to the School District."
 (Id. at p.
 838.)
 The court based this finding on the fact that Taber had a contractual duty to provide preconstruction services, not to select a firm to complete the project, and Taber provided those services (planning and setting specifications) in its capacity as the intended provider of construction services to the School District, not in a capacity as a de facto official of the School District."
 (Ibid.)
+The Taber court also agreed with the trial court's reasoning that although the preconstruction services and construction services technically involved two contracts, the firm at issue had effectively already been chosen for the second contract at the time the first contract was made.
+(Id. at pp. 831-832) Therefore, the firm could not have influenced the School District's decision to select the firm for the second contract.
+(Id. at p.
+832.)

 Applying this standard in past advice letters, we have examined the role played by the contractor.
-For example, we found that an independent contractor involved in design and construction services on a housing project, including construction of public streets, was not subject to Section 1090 with respect to a subsequent construction contract for additional public streets, where no facts suggested that the town hired the contractor to engage in or advise on public contracting on behalf of the town.
+For example, we have found that an independent contractor involved in design and construction services on a housing project, including construction of public streets, was not subject to Section 1090 with respect to a subsequent construction contract for additional public streets, where no facts suggested that the town hired the contractor to engage in or advise on public contracting on behalf of the town.
 (See Morris Advice Letter, No. A-22-003.)
 The analysis states: